Minnesota GOP picks David Hann as its new leader - NewsBreak

 Minnesota GOP picks David Hann as its new leader

-MINNEAPOLIS – Minnesota Republican activists have picked former state Sen. David Hann as the next leader of their party.
+MINNEAPOLIS - Minnesota Republican activists have picked former state Sen. David Hann as the next leader of their party.
 The move comes following a scandal that brought down former Chair Jennifer Carnahan and left conservatives reeling ahead of a critical election cycle.
-Hann is a former Senate minority leader from Eden Prairie, He defeated entrepreneur Jerry Dettinger by an 8% margin at the GOP’s state central committee meeting Saturday in Hopkins.kfgo.com
+Hann is a former Senate minority leader from Eden Prairie, He defeated entrepreneur Jerry Dettinger by an 8% margin at the GOP’s state central committee meeting Saturday in Hopkins.
+He will lead the effort to repair the party’s image heading into the 2022 midterms.www.kaaltv.com

 Comments / 0